aarron-lee/SimpleDeckyTDP-Desktop/README.md

 - per-game profiles

-It also should not be used simultaneously with the SimpleDeckyTDP decky plugin, you should only use one or the other at any given time.
+It also should not be opened and used simultaneously with the SimpleDeckyTDP decky plugin, you should only open one or the other at any given time.

 This is because 2-way communication between the plugin and Desktop app is currently not possible.